StyleCI/Docs/faqs.md

 ### Check your GitHub email

 We send emails to email address that you set as your primary account on GitHub.
-You can also confirm the email address that we have for you by visiting your account page at https://styleci.io/account#profile.
+You can also confirm the email address that we have for you by visiting your account page at https://github.styleci.io/account#profile.

-Check your notification settings
+**Check your notification settings.**

 You might have turned off analysis notifications entirely, or partially on your account settings.
-To check what notification settings you have, visit https://styleci.io/account#profile.
+To check what notification settings you have, visit https://github.styleci.io/account#profile.